robstarbuck/documents/cv/index.md

 ### UI Developer
 #### Aug 2007 - Oct 2010, Skipton

-Despite limited web­knowledge at the time I learnt fast, picking up jQuery and MySql.
+Despite limited web ­knowledge at the time I learnt fast, picking up jQuery and MySql.
 The work involved navigating some truly labyrinthine code to fix bugs and improve performance.
 Despite having never used a query language I left as someone who could be trusted to write or refactor a complex query.

 ## [Sky Sports](https://skysports.com)
 ### ActionScript Developer